 While I was off gallivanting, NetBeans added a GPL license, switched to mercurial, and released a new version.
 The JDK also went mercurial on me.
 Google released their Android platform.
 Spring, Tapestry, Wicket, and GWT are all in new major releases.

 Things sure to move quickly around here.
 I've got...

 My first 24 hours with NetBeans6.0 (final).
-I'm going to color a little outside the lines here, and also talk about "tools I use" (in NetBeans).
+I'm going to color a little outside the lines here, and soapbox a bit about "tools I use" (in NetBeans).
 Specifically: Spring 2.5, "vim", and Maven2.

-After 11 cities in three weeks, we finished up the NetBeans/OpenSolaris South American University Tour last week with a huge crowd in Natal, Brazil
+After 11 cities in three weeks, we finished up the NetBeans/OpenSolaris South American University Tour last week in Natal, Brazil.

 After some refactoring, I've polished my ant tools for improving a bit the way NetBeans RCP projects are built.